Professor of Marketing and Psychology & Social Behavior, Academic Director, Center for Global Leadership

 Brand extended self-construal: The extent to which brands make up one's self-concept

-With a 30-year career dedicated to excellence in scholarship and business education, Eric R. Spangenberg has served The Paul Merage School of Business at the University of California, Irvine, as dean since June 2014.
+With a 30-year career dedicated to excellence in scholarship and business education, Eric R. Spangenberg served The Paul Merage School of Business at the University of California, Irvine, as dean from June 2014 through December 2020.

 Dr. Spangenberg earned his PhD from the University of Washington in 1990 and joined the faculty at the Carson College of Business at Washington State University (WSU) where he was named the Maughmer Freedom Philosophy Chair and Professor of Marketing in 2003.
 He also served as dean of the Carson College from 2005 to 2014.
 International appointments include a Fulbright International Education Administrator position in France and Germany in 2014 and a Permanent Visiting Faculty position in the Center for Customer Insight at the University of St. Gallen in Switzerland since 2010.